 Mudra Art Cuisine

 Mudra Art Cuisine is a newly opened restaurant, part of Huma Bay Hotel.
-It ticks all those fancy Michelin boxes and and is the polar opposite to Catovica Mlini we had a few nights before.
+It ticks all those fancy Michelin boxes and is the polar opposite to Catovica Mlini we had a few nights before.
 The only thing that remains the same, is the extraordinary food.
 Chef Enzo Neri has had plenty of experience at Michelin-recognised restaurant Il Postale in his hometown in Italy and has done a marvellous job bringing his skills and technique to the shores of Boka Bay.

-I must confess that before we even arrived to Mudra Art Cuisine, I had high expectations.
+I must confess that before we even arrived at Mudra Art Cuisine, I had high expectations.
 Judging by the online presence the restaurant has and also the price point, they were already treading on higher-end restaurant territory.
 Would they deliver and exceed all expectations?

 Starter: Creamy baccala, fried polenta, local goat cheese sauce and squid ink tuille.